cwtsteven/C-like-Compiler/README.md

   int c = 2;
 }
 </code></pre>
-However, this optimisation is not extremely sophisticated.
-Within a block of code, if we reach a statement that has side effects (ie, printing, prompting, assigning non-local variables), we will stop the process within that particular block (but we will continue on inner block).
+However, the optimisation within a block of code will be stopped, if we reach a statement that has side effects (ie, printing, prompting, assigning non-local variables), but we will continue on, if any, inner blocks.
 For instance:
 <pre><code>int a = 1;
 int c = a + 2;